 How to explore your Facebook archive

-Upon downloading and unarchiving the archive, data from your Facebook profile is available within specific folders for pictures you have shared on service, videos you uploaded to Facebook and more.
+Upon downloading and unarchiving the archive, data from your Facebook profile is available within specific folders for pictures you have shared on the service, videos you uploaded to Facebook, and more.

 The best starting point is the “index.htm” file, which can be opened locally in Safari or any other web browser to get to specific pieces of information more quickly.